xvzemin/tace-foundations/README.md

   * `TACE-OMat24-7M`
   * `TACE-OAM-7M`

   These models provide a better balance between accuracy, inference speed, and GPU memory consumption.
+  In particular, `TACE-OAM-7M` achieves essentially the same accuracy as `TACE-OAM-L`, with both models obtaining a CPS score of approximately `0.889`.

 * **About `TACE-OAM-L`**
   `TACE-OAM-L` remains usable, but it is based on an earlier, less effective architecture developed during the model exploration stage.
 In addition, it was trained using only approximately 20% of the available `OMat24`, `sAlex`, and `MPtrj` datasets.
 Therefore, it is not recommended as the default choice for new projects or production simulations.